carml/carml/README.md

 17 Nov 2018 - CARML 0.2.3

+30 Aug 2020 - CARML 0.3.0

 Introduction
 ------------
 CARML is a java library that transforms structured sources to RDF based as declared in and [RML](http://rml.io) mapping, in accordance with the [RML spec](http://rml.io/spec.html).
-It is considered by many as the optimal choice for mapping structured sources to RDF.

 The best place to start learning about RML is at the [source](http://rml.io), but basically RML is defined as a superset of [R2RML](https://www.w3.org/TR/r2rml/) which is a W3C recommendation that describes a language for expressing mappings from relational databases to RDF datasets.
 RML allows not only the expression of mappings for relational databases, but generalizes this to any structured source.
 All you need is a way to iterate over and query the source.